bomonike/bomonike.github.io/learn-chinese.md

 <a href="#Tones">Tones</a>,
 <a href="#Typing">Typing Chinese</a>,
 <a href="#Vocabulary">Vocabulary database</a>
+<a href="#HSK_exam">Why Chinese?</a>

+<a id="Why"></a>

+## Why Chinese?

+<a target="_blank" href="https://www.youtube.com/watch?v=csmXX1elkwI">VIDEO</a>: There are 300+ dialects in China due to historical geographical limits to transportation back in the day.

+The Han people constitute more than 90% of the population of China.
+They call their language 汉语 Hànyǔ (in <a href="#Pinyin">Pinyin</a>).
+The government in China standardized to Mandarin or Pǔtōnghuà (普通话, ‘common speech’).

+Mainland China uses simplified Mandarin.<br />
+Taiwan uses traditional Mandarin.

+Together, Mandarin Chinese is the largest speech community in the world.

 <a id="HSK_exam"></a>

-## Why Learn Chinese?
-HSK & HSKK
+## HSK & HSKK exams

 Secondary students in China take the Gaokao exam, which consists of Science, Math, Chinese, English on separate days for 90 to 150 minutes each.
-Different provinces use different versions.
+Different provinces have different versions.

-The China-wide Center for Language Education and Cooperation (CLEC) under the Chinese Ministry of Education officially administers a standardized exam called the <strong>HSK (Hanyu Shuiping Kaoshi)</strong> to evaluate <strong>writing</strong> proficiency among non-native speakers (wai guo ren).
+The Chinese language proficiency of non-native speakers (wai guo ren) are evaluated by CLEC, the China-wide Center for Language Education and Cooperation, under the federal Ministry of Education, which administers standardized exams.
 It is the Chinese equivalent of the TOEFL or IELTS for English.

+The literal translation of HSK (Hànyǔ Shuǐpíng Kǎoshì) is:
+   * 汉语 (Hànyǔ): "Han language" (i.e., Standard Chinese or Mandarin).
+   * 水平 (Shuǐpíng): "Level" or "proficiency."
+   * 考试 (Kǎoshì): "Test" or "examination."

 A separate exam, the <strong>HSKK (Hanyu Shuiping Kaoshi Kouyu) </strong>, evaluates speaking ability using audio-recording equipment.

+Some Chinese cities offer "Green Cards" (permanent residency) or talent visas to foreigners who hold high-level HSK certificates.

-Employers ask for scores achieved.
+Employers ask for "HSK成绩单 (HSK chéngjìdān)": your HSK score report.
 To graduate from a university in China, undergraduate students must achieve "Intermediate" proficiency at
 * "HSK Level 4" even in programs taught in a foreign language (English)
 * "HSK Level 5" in programs taught in Mandarin Simplified Chinese.

 There's a slang "HSK 0.5" for <a target="_blank" href="https://www.youtube.com/watch?v=nqUScMutDOs&pp=ugUEEgJlbg%3D%3D">foreigners</a> (lǎo wài = old outsider, yáng rén = ocean, wài guó rén = outside country person) who wing it without Chinese language proficiency.

-Core HSK written tests involve typing Pinyin on a computer QWERTY keyboard.
-* HSK 1 and HSK 2: You listen to audio clips and read sentences, paragraphs, or passages, then answering multiple-choice questions.
-There is no handwriting section.
-* HSK 3 and HSK 4: The "writing" section requires you to rearrange provided words into a correct sentence.
-You do not have to write characters from scratch.
-* HSK 5 and HSK: You must write short essays.
-However, these exams are almost entirely computer-based now.
-You type your answers using pinyin, and you select the correct character from a drop-down menu.
-You never actually "write" the character.
-One can take a paper-based test, but graders only check for correct characters, vocabulary, and grammar.
-As long as the final character is legible and correct, they do not know—and do not care what order strokes are written.
+Before 2022, version 2 of the exam had only 6 tiers.

-In 2023/2024, the CLEC rolled out version 3.0 of a unified HSK that expanded levels from 6 to 9 for alignment with the Common European Framework of Reference for Languages (CEFR), which has three stages:
+The current Version 3 2023/2024 has 9 tiers for alignment with the Common European Framework of Reference for Languages (CEFR), which has three stages:

-Beginner (Levels 1–3): Focuses on basic daily communication:
+Beginner stage (Levels 1–3) evaluates basic daily real-world communication:
    - HSK 1: Can understand and use simple words and phrases.
 (Vocab: 300  words in v3, 500 in v2) https://github.com/ivankra/hsk30
    - HSK 2: Can communicate in simple and routine tasks.
 (Vocab: 300~1,200 words)
    - HSK 3: Can communicate in Chinese at a basic level in daily life, study, and work.
 (Vocab: 600~2,200 words)

-Intermediate (Levels 4–6): Focuses on discussing a wide range of topics and interacting fluently with native speakers:
+Intermediate stage (Levels 4–6) evaluates the ability to interact with native speakers discussing a wide range of topics:
    - HSK 4: Can speak Chinese relatively fluently.
 (Vocab: 1200~3,000 words)
    - HSK 5: Can read Chinese newspapers/magazines and watch Chinese films.
 (Vocab: 2400~4,300 words)
    - HSK 6: Can easily understand written and spoken information and express themselves fluently.
 (Vocab: ~5,400 words)

 The maximum score is <strong>300</strong> for levels 1-6.

-Advanced (HSK Levels 7–9): Focuses on near-native proficiency, academic research, and professional work for master’s/PhD programs:
+Advanced (HSK Levels 7–9) focuses on near-native proficiency, academic research, and professional work for master’s/PhD programs:
    - HSK 7-9 are tested together in one single exam.
 Passing with varying scores dictates whether you get a Level 7, 8, or 9 certificate.
 It tests highly nuanced language, classical Chinese elements, and complex writing.
 (Vocab: 11,000+ words)

+Core HSK written tests involve typing <a href="#Pinyin">Pinyin</a> on a computer QWERTY keyboard.
+* HSK 1 and HSK 2: You listen to audio clips and read sentences, paragraphs, or passages, then answering multiple-choice questions.
+There is no handwriting section.
+* HSK 3 and HSK 4: The "writing" section requires you to rearrange provided words into a correct sentence.
+You do not have to write characters from scratch.
+* HSK 5 and HSK: You must write short essays.
+However, these exams are almost entirely computer-based now.
+You type your answers using pinyin, and you select the correct character from a drop-down menu.
+You never actually "write" the character.
+One can take a paper-based test, but graders only check for correct characters, vocabulary, and grammar.
+As long as the final character is legible and correct, they do not know—and do not care what order strokes are written.

 In China, the HSK Level 4 fee is 750 <a href="#Payments">RMB</a>, Level 5 is 950 RMB for the core.

-Some Chinese cities offer "Green Cards" (permanent residency) or talent visas to foreigners who hold high-level HSK certificates.

-The HSK & HSKK can be taken several times a year, usually on weekends (often monthly or bi-monthly depending on the test center), worldwide at authorized test centers in and outside China.
+The HSK & HSKK can be taken several times a year, usually on weekends (often monthly or bi-monthly depending on the 考点 (kǎodiǎn): Test center), worldwide at authorized test centers in and outside China.

 Applying for Chinese Government Scholarships (CSC) or Confucius Institute Scholarships (called Hanban) almost always requires a minimum HSK score.